queryluke/masseffect-5e/static/data/rules/09-07-shields.md

 >Kinetic barriers, colloquially called "shields", provide protection against most mass accelerator weapons.
 Whether on a starship or a soldier's suit of armor, the basic principle remains the same.
 Kinetic barriers are repulsive mass effect fields projected from tiny emitters.
 These shields safely deflect small objects traveling at rapid velocities.
-This affords protection from bullets and other dangerous projectiles, but still allows the user to sit down without knocking away their chair.
+This affords protection from bullets and other dangerous projectiles but still allows the user to sit down without knocking away their chair.
 The shielding afforded by kinetic barriers does not protect against extremes of temperature, toxins, or radiation.

 ### Shield Points
-Shield points are special type of regenerating hit points that protect your from fast moving projectiles and can provided advantage in certain situations against some tech and biotic powers.
+Shield points are a special type of regenerating hit points that protect your from fast-moving projectiles and provide advantage in certain situations against some tech and biotic powers.

 ### Shield devices
 All armor chest pieces come standard with _5 shield points_ and a _regen of 5_.
-However more advanced mods and armor sets can provided additional shields.
+However, more advanced mods and armor sets can provide additional shields.
 Additionally, personal shield generators are available which can provide shields without the operative equipping armor.